WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

                           #   UART1 (COM1) = /dev/ttyS0 (default)
                           #   UART4 (COM4) = /dev/ttyS1,
                           #   UART6 = /dev/ttyS3
-    TurnOnPin: A3         # (required) Turn-on MCU pin to power the module on/off
+    EnablePin: A3         # (required) Enable MCU pin to turn the module on/off
                           # Default value is MCU Pin A3
                           #   IMPORTANT:
                           #   Ensure to use the MCU pin names,